ocf/ocfweb/ocfweb/docs/docs/services/mysql.md

 [[!meta title="Database (MySQL)"]]

-The OCF provides each user with a MySQL database.
+The OFC provides each user with a MySQL database.
 Read the following sections for information about performing common MySQL tasks, and our rules and policies regarding MySQL.